ahezard/twl_firm_patcher/README.md

 - put the twlBg.cxi file into luma/sysmodules (V6.0 dev version required)
 - an "enabler" program is needed to unlock the HW.

+Here are some example of enabler programs :
 - https://github.com/ahezard/ntr_extended__poc
 - https://github.com/ahezard/woodrpg_forwarder